 Product Before People

-Too much focus on reducing costs or internal efficiencies can detract from your company’s innovation and competitive advantages.
+Overemphasizing cost reductions or internal efficiencies can detract from your company’s innovation and competitive advantages.
 To get a clear picture of your clients and their behaviour, focus on implementing an omni-channel customer engagement model.
+This not only enhances customer satisfaction but also provides invaluable insights into customer preferences and trends.